tgjones/aemula/docs/oscilloscope-plan.md

 │    BitWidth: int             (1 for Digital, e.g. 8/16 for Bus)
 │    Read: Func<ulong>         (digital reads back as 0/1)
 └─ ScopeChannelGroup           (composite: ordered List<ScopeChannelNode>)
-                                (renders as a collapsible header in the sidebar; collapsing hides member rows,
+                                (renders as a collapsible tree row;
+                                 collapsing only hides member rows, it
-                                 it doesn't stop recording them)
+                                 doesn't stop recording them)
 ```

 Keeping the sample type as a single `ulong` regardless of `Kind` lets the
 recorder and ring buffer stay generic — `Kind`/`BitWidth` only matter to
-the renderer (step-trace vs. hex band) and to the UI (checkbox per leaf
+the renderer (step-line vs. hex band).
+There's no per-channel show/hide
-node to show/hide its row).
+any more (removed on review — see Window layout below): every channel is
+always recorded and always rendered, so `Kind`/`BitWidth` are the only
+thing the UI branches on.

 ### Recording